-Users cannot choose the read-out mode that will be used during a visit.
-Users can specify the exposure time of the images: according to the chosen exposure time, the read-out mode will be automatically selected.
+Users cannot choose the read-out mode to be used during a visit; however, users can specify the exposure time of the images and the read-out mode will be automatically selected accordingly.

 For all the window modes, the digital processing unit receives the CCD cropped window that was exposed to the target star (exposed window) together with the associated margins of the CCD.